 The sixteenth-century Prior’s Tower is next to the Deanery in the Cathedral Close.
 Its name refers to the fact that the tower was the residence of the Prior of the Augustinian Cathedral Priory.
-The ground floor is home to the Education Centre.
-The first floor has a magnificient and rare Tudor painted ceiling.
+The first floor has a magnificent and rare Tudor painted ceiling.
 This room can be hired for meetings.
-The top floor of the tower houses a unique collection of dolls of the Kings and Queens of England.
-These were hand made by Angela Bevan and donated to the cathedral in 1995.

 The tower is open to visitors on Heritage Open Day which falls in September each year.